tolyo/nitroux/README.md

 </ul>
 ```

-We usually don't think of HTML as code, but if we were to treat it as such, would have to admit that this example does not adhere to the DRY (Don't Repeat Yourself) principle.
+We usually don't think of HTML as code, but if we were to treat it as such, we would have to admit that this example does not adhere to the DRY (Don't Repeat Yourself) principle.
 Nitroux solves this problem by allowing us to think of HTML as code, while keeping our maintenance burden to the minimum.
 The above example becomes:

 ```elixir
   import Nitroux